 Customer care is a big industry evolving with the advances in AI.
 Not surprisingly, big tech is interested in it as well.
 In March 2022, both Microsoft and Google announced further investments in call center solutions.
 Big tech becoming a competitor to its customers or dominating particular verticals is not new.
 Access to customers’ data and control over the tools such as speech-to-text give big tech a unique advantage.

 Speech analytics is vital to maintain call centers’ competitive advantages.
-For more information, contact sales or read more:
+Work with an expert or keep reading for more information: